data-tomic/mlops-zoomcamp/02-experiment-tracking/Homework.md

 ## Q4.
 Launch the tracking server locally

 **Task:**
-Launch a tracking server with a SQLite backend and an `artifacts` folder for the artifact store.
-In addition to `backend-store-uri`, what else do you need to pass?
+Launch a tracking server on your local machine, select a SQLite db for the backend store and a folder called `artifacts` for the artifacts store.
+In addition to `backend-store-uri`, what else do you need to pass to properly configure the server?
 *   `default-artifact-root`
 *   `serve-artifacts`
 *   `artifacts-only`